-When to seek care urgently: Seek care quickly if symptoms worsen or if there are any behavioral changes.
-Also, watch for any of the following Danger Signs: Very drowsy, can't be awakened Headaches that worsen Can't recognize people or places Seizures Repeated vomiting Increasing confusion Neck pain Slurred speech Weakness/numbness in arms/legs Unusual behavior change Significant irritability Less responsive than usual If you observe any of the above Danger Signs, call your doctor return to the emergency department immediately.
+When to seek care urgently:

+Seek care quickly if symptoms worsen or if there are any behavioral changes.
+Also, watch for any of the following Danger Signs:

+Headaches that worsen Very drowsy, can't be awakened Can't recognize people or places Seizures Repeated vomiting Neck pain Slurred speech Weakness/numbness in arms/legs Unusual behavior change Significant irritability Less responsive than usual you observe any of the above Danger Signs, call your doctor return to the emergency department immediately.